This policy is effective from May 25, 2018.

 At the end of the retention period, unless otherwise stated by yourself.

 For further information on your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

 If you would like to exercise any of those rights, please:

 Let us have enough information to identify you,

 Let us have proof of your identity and address, and

 Let us know the information to which your request relates.

 All questions, comments and requests regarding this Privacy Notice should be sent via email to email@example.com.

 How to complain

-We hope that we can resolve any query or concern you raise about our use of your information, please email firstname.lastname@example.org.
+We hope that we can resolve any query or concern that you raise about our use of your information swiftly and satisfactorily; we ask that you please email firstname.lastname@example.org to highlight any concerns.